 These benefits should be promoted directly to candidates where possible at open days, on websites and job boards where graduates are likely to be most active.

 We would also urge Finance & Accountancy firms to properly vet candidates and ensure they are speaking with the right talent on the market.
 Generally, graduates will have a good idea of what they are looking for, however we have had experience with candidates that have been unsure and are considering various roles and sectors.
 Firms need to, where possible, ensure that the candidates they are speaking with are 100 percent committed and have a genuine interest in the business and role from the offset.
 A strong vetting process during the interview stage can help with this, and will help ensure businesses are employing committed and motivated candidates that will contribute towards future growth.

 Finally, it is important to know where to look for graduates.
 Businesses need to be proactive and not rely on graduates coming to them.
 Firms that know they need to employ graduates should have a presence on campus throughout the year at careers days and recruitment fares.

 Failing that, businesses can engage with a recruitment agency such as Sellick Partnership that specialises in the Finance & Accountancy sector and already has relationships with higher education establishments across the North West.

 Generally, agencies will have up-to-date market knowledge and insights, and have access to a wealth of readily available candidates, including graduates.

 Working with a recruitment firm can assist with your recruitment and act as an extension of your HR team, saving time and money long-term.
-If you need help securing graduates for your business, or would like some advice on how to attract the very best candidates on the market, please contact myself or a member of my team by calling 0161 834 1642.
+If you need help securing graduates for your business, or would like some advice on how to attract the very best candidates on the market, please contact us now.